-- 1 < 1/2" = a minimum dead air space of less than 0.5 inches between the panes of glass. - $\geq 1/2$ " = a minimum dead air space of 0.5 inches or greater between the panes of glass. - 2 Any low-e (emissivity) coating (0.1, 0.2 or 0.4).

-3 U-values listed for argon shall consist of sealed, gas-filled insulated units for argon, CO2, SF6, argon/SF6 mixtures and Krypton.

-4 "Glass block" assemblies may use a U-value of 0.51.

-- 5 Insulated fiberglass framed products shall use wood/vinyl U-values. - 6 Aluminum clad wood windows shall use the U-values listed for wood/vinyl windows. - 7 Aluminum Thermal Break = An aluminum thermal break framed window shall incorporate the following minimum design characteristics: - a) The thermal conductivity of the thermal break material shall be not more than 3.6 Btu-in/h/ft2/°F; - b) The thermal break material must produce a gap in the frame material of not less than 0.210 inches; and, c) All metal framing members of the products exposed to interior and exterior air shall incorporate a - thermal break meeting the criteria in a) and b) above.
+- 1. <1/2" = a minimum dead air space of less than 0.5 inches between the panes of glass. >1/2" = a minimum dead air space of 0.5 inches or greater between the panes of glass.
+Where no gap width is listed, the minimum gap width is 1/4". - 2.
+Any low-e (emissivity) coating (0.1, 0.2 or 0.4). - U-factors listed for argon shall consist of sealed, gas-filled insulated units for argon, CO2, SF6, argon/SF6 mixtures and Krypton. - 4.
+"Glass block" assemblies may use a U-factor of 0.51. - 5.
+Insulated fiberglass framed products shall use wood/vinyl U-factors. - 6.
+Aluminum clad wood windows shall use the U-factors listed for wood/vinyl windows. - 7.
+Aluminum Thermal Break = An aluminum thermal break framed window shall incorporate the following minimum design characteristics: - a) The thermal conductivity of the thermal break material shall be not more than 3.6 Btu-in/h/ft/°F; - b) The thermal break material must produce a gap in the frame material of not less than 0.210 inches; and, - c) All metal framing members of the products exposed to interior and exterior air shall incorporate a thermal break meeting the criteria in a) and b) above.